ibm-cloud-docs/virtualization-solutions/planning/design-considerations-openshift/resiliency-design.md

 ## Veeam Kasten K10
 {: #virt-sol-openshift-resiliency-design-kasten}

 Veeam Kasten K10 delivers secure, Kubernetes-native data protection and application mobility at scale across a wide range of distributions and platforms, including OpenShift environments.
 Kasten provides unified backup and recovery for virtual machines migrating to and running on OpenShift Virtualization, enabling consistent protection for VM data alongside containerized workloads through a single policy engine.
 Kasten K10 is available from the IBM Cloud catalog tile with a BYOL model.

-Key features:
+The following are a list of Veeam Kasten K10 key capabilities:

 * **Policy-driven automation** - Scalable and consistent protection across environments
 * **Application-level consistency** - Deep database integrations for transactional consistency